compTAG/student-resources/irb/7-subjects.md

 ## Research Subjects
 For each subject group:

-* (Optional) Subject Group Name
+* (Optional) Subject Group Name: TODO
-* Approximate Total Number of Subjects
+* Approximate Total Number of Subjects: TODO
-* Age Range of Subjects
+* Age Range of Subjects: TODO
-* (Optional) Additional Comments
+* (Optional) Additional Comments: TODO

 ## 7.3 Normal/Control Subjects
 If you are using Normal/Control subjects in your study, fill out the table below.
 Select the green (+) to add rows to the table.

-* (Optional) Normal/Control Subject Group Name
+* (Optional) Normal/Control Subject Group Name: TODO
-* Approximate Total Number of Subjects
+* Approximate Total Number of Subjects: TODO
-* Age Range of Subjects
+* Age Range of Subjects: TODO
-* (Optional) Additional Comments
+* (Optional) Additional Comments: TODO

 ## 7.4 Selection Criteria
 Explain the criteria for subject selection.
 How will subjects be identified?